sommerbe/dispersion-toolkit/readme.md

 ### Versioning

-All releases are versioned according to
+All releases are versioned according to the *Backus–Naur Form of Semantic Versioning 2.0.0* to be found at https://semver.org/.
+Basically, this entails the version core to match

 ````
-MAJOR.MINOR.FIX
+MAJOR.MINOR.PATCH
 ````

 where

-* MAJOR reflects a code change **breaking backwards compatibility**,
+* MAJOR reflects a code change breaking backwards compatibility,
-* MINOR reflects a code change **with backwards compatibility while introducing new features**,
+* MINOR reflects a code change with backwards compatibility while introducing new features,
-* FIX reflects a code change **with error fixes only**, and therefore remaining backwards compatible without introducing new features,
+* PATCH reflects a code change with error fixes only, and therefore remaining backwards compatible without introducing new features,

-and MAJOR, MINOR, and FIX are unsigned integers in increasing order.
+and MAJOR, MINOR, and PATCH are unsigned integers in increasing order.

 ## File format of a point set sequence